lairdstewart/lairdstewart.github.io/beware-pithy-rules.md

 > "Don't repeat yourself"

-In my first internship, I inherited a hundred-line R script with code literally copy and pasted half a dozen times with different hard-coded parameters.
+In my first internship, I inherited a thousand-line R script with code literally copy and pasted half a dozen times with different hard-coded parameters.
 DRY is a powerful concept when you first learn it, and I've met a number of data scientists who could have learned it sooner.
 However, entry level software